 Can my audiologist or otolaryngologist make adjustments and repairs?

-Can any other assistive technology devices be used with the hearing aids?
+Can any other technology devices that provide assistance be used with the hearing aids?